-To acquire or publish coordinates through linked instance properties, select the linked model in the host project and open its Instance Properties dialog.
-In the Instance Properties dialog, notice the button in the value box next to the Shared Location parameter.
+To acquire or publish coordinates through linked instance properties, select the linked model in the host project and then click Properties.
+In the Element Properties dialog, notice the button in the value box next to the Shared Location parameter.
 It says Not Shared, which indicates that there is no coordinate sharing between the linked instance and the host model.

 Click the Not Shared button.
-Revit displays the Select Location dialog.
+Revit displays the Share Coordinates dialog.
 Because this is the first time that you are setting up shared coordinates between the host and the linked model, you need to reconcile the coordinates in favor of either the host or the linked model.
 You need to reconcile the coordinates only once.